KISSGROUP-io/KissVoice-Converter/README.md

 ## Description

-**KissVoice Converter** is a simple and efficient web tool designed to convert media files using a clean and user-friendly web interface.
+**KissVoice Converter** is a simple and efficient web tool designed to convert MP3 or WAV files to WAV in 8khz using a clean and user-friendly web interface.
 Built with Python's Flask framework and powered by `ffmpeg`, this application allows users to upload, process, and download files in different formats quickly and seamlessly.

 ### Features